Compact and travel-friendly

 The Galaxy Tab A7 Lite is the perfect tablet to grab for everyone in the family to use, to take with you on trips, and use for occasional videos, web surfing, and gaming.
 The sturdy metal frame and compact size means it's ideal for popping into a backpack and bringing with you.

-Better for videos
+Better for video

 While the Samsung Galaxy Tab A7 might be the older model of the two, it is still the better option for watching videos, making video calls, snapping selfies, and other entertainment purposes thanks to the larger and higher resolution screen and faster processor.
 Plus, the added security makes it ideal for taking to the office or school as well.